 Do not copy the ExamSoft software from one laptop computer to another computer.
 For example, do not download the software to a desktop computer and try to manually move it to your laptop computer.
 If you move the software and exam files to another computer, an error message will be displayed when you attempt to begin the exam.
 If such an error message is displayed, you will be unable to use your laptop computer to take the exam and you will be required to handwrite your answers.
 You may NOT download and install Examplify to more than one laptop computer.

 TIP: If you have an email spam blocker, please add firstname.lastname@example.org and email@example.com to your contact or safe list so that you can receive critical emails from ExamSoft before, during, and after the exam.
 Here are tips for safelisting email addresses.

 The mock exam process is required.
 Taking the mock exam confirms that your laptop computer is compatible with Examplify and provides you the opportunity to familiarize yourself with procedures for opening, using, and uploading answer files prior to the day of the exam.
-By typing a paragraph in each window, it also allows you to ensure that there are no typing/keyboard issues with you laptop computer.
+By typing a paragraph in each window, also allows you to ensure that there are no typing/keyboard issues with your laptop computer.

 See the instructional videos and guides on taking the mock exam.

 The mock exam must be completed and the related exam answer file uploaded to ensure that your laptop computer has been configured properly for use on the day of the exam and for the upload of your exam answer file.

 You will receive an email confirmation after you have uploaded the answer file for your mock exam.
 Until you receive this email confirmation, you are NOT registered.

 Additional copies of the mock exam are available if needed to help familiarize you with the Examplify application.
 Internet connectivity is required for downloading additional copies of the exam file and uploading exam answer files.
 NO Internet connectivity is required while taking the mock exam.
 Download additional copies of the mock exam at Examplify's website.